yuygfgg/vapoursynth-classic/doc/pythonreference.rst

       Set the upper framebuffer cache size after which memory is aggressively freed.
 The value is in megabytes.

+   .. py:attribute:: used_cache_size

+      The size of the core's current cache.
+The value is in bytes.

    .. py:method:: plugins()

       Containing all loaded plugins.